Arjun-G-Ravi/Non-AI-Notes/04_Programming principles/i_python_codebase_structure.md

-├── Makefile                # An easy way to install and run tests ├── setup.py                # To setup env and install requirements ├── requirements.txt        # To install requirements (not necessary if setup exists) ├── Project1                # The same name as the repo.
+├── Makefile                # An easy way to install and run tests ├── setup.py                # To setup env and install requirements ├── requirements.txt        # To install requirements (not necessary if setup exists) ├── Utils                   # Helper functions that is to be used for every class [2] │   ├── util1
+│   ├── util2
+│   └── util2
+├── Project1                # The same name as the repo.
 Contains the important code │   ├── p1                  # Subsection
 │   │   ├── __init__.py     # Makes this directory callable as a module [1]